-Oregon Humane Society The OHS Web site has a link to "Pet-friendly rental properties in the Portland, OR area."
-The listings includes the name of the rental, address, telephone number, map, and the type of pets allows.
+Oregon Humane Society The OHS website has a link to “Pet-friendly rental properties in the Portland area.”
+The listings include the name of the rental, address, telephone number, map, and the type of pets allows.

 Dogs That Need Special Care